 The Bottom Line

-The Panasonic Lumix FZ150 is an extremely impressive ultra-zoom camera, offering a 24X optical zoom lens.
+My Panasonic Lumix FZ150 review shows that this is an extremely impressive ultra-zoom camera, offering a 24X optical zoom lens.
 Its image quality is outstanding, and the FZ150's autofocus is sharp and accurate.

 The FZ150 works well for either beginner or intermediate photographers.

 The biggest drawback to the FZ150 is its almost $500 price tag.
 With the high-end features and performance levels of the FZ150, that's not an out-of-line price, but when you can almost purchase an entry-level DSLR for that price, it's tough to give the FZ150 the highest star rating.

 If you can handle the price, though, my Panasonic FZ150 review shows that this is a great camera!

 Image quality is outstanding with this camera, as my Panasonic FZ150 review shows, and images are sharp and bright throughout the zoom range.

 Colors are very accurate, and, when operating in automatic mode, the camera does a great job selecting the proper exposure settings almost all of the time.

 You can shoot at four different ratios -- 16:9, 4:3, 3:2, and 1:1 -- and you can shoot at five or six different resolutions at each ratio, which provides great versatility.